Keyboard shortcuts

 chart:

-# git_ref defaults to HEAD
+# version defaults to HEAD

 Using Git with ApplicationGenerator